MihailKanchev/BoII/README.md

 1. The algorithm takes in a 2D array and fills it up with "0".

-2.Then it estimates the center of the mesh(array) by deviding both of its axes.
+2. Then it estimates the center of the mesh(array) by deviding both of its axes.

 3. After the center of the mesh(array) is found, a "1" is written there to indicate the position of the starting room.